 If you are not receiving regular treatments, you or your healthcare provider will flush out the port and catheter once a month.
 This lowers the risk of blockages and clots, ensuring the line is clear and ready for the next use.

-Choosing Vascular and Interventional Partners for Your Chest Port
+Choosing Vascular & Interventional Partners for Your Chest Port

-At Vascular and Interventional Partners in Scottsdale, AZ, we take pride in providing cutting-edge treatments with an attentive and comfortable patient experience.
-Our team includes Arizona’s leading interventional radiologists as well as experienced physician assistants, nurses and technicians.
+At Vascular & Interventional Partners in Scottsdale, AZ, we take pride in providing cutting-edge treatments with an attentive and comfortable patient experience.
+Our team includes Arizona’s leading interventional radiologists as well as experienced physician assistants, nurses, and technicians.
 Together, we promise:

 - To provide comprehensive and compassionate care